ml-archive/template/README.md

 ## Project layout 🗂

-Due to the fact that `Droplet.run` is a blocking call and that XCTest has difficulty testing Applications, the project is split up into two modules: `Run` and `App`. `Run` contains the `main.swift` and is used for building the main executable. `App` is where all of your server's code will be and is the module used for tests.
-When you add a source file to your project *please* make sure it's a member of the `AppLogic` module.
+The project is split up into two modules: `Run` and `MyProject-Package`. `Run` contains the `main.swift` and is used for building the main executable. `MyProject-Package` is where all of your server's code will be and is the module used for tests.
+When you add a source file to your project *please* make sure it's a member of the `MyProject-Package` module.

 ## Xcode project  🔨